IdleLands/IdleLands3/docs/EFFECTS.md

 Name | Description
 ---- | -----------
-prone | +10% chance of stunning an opponent for 1 round. venom | +10% chance of inflicting venom (DoT) on an enemy.
-Stacks intensity. poison | +10% chance of inflicting poison (DoT) on an enemy.
+prone | +10% chance of stunning an opponent for 1 round. venom | +10% chance of inflicting venom (DoT, % of target HP) on an enemy.
+Stacks intensity. poison | +10% chance of inflicting poison (DoT, based on caster INT) on an enemy.
 Stacks intensity. shatter | +10% chance of inflicting shatter (-30% CON/DEX/AGI) on an enemy. vampire | +10% chance of inflicting vampire (health drain) on an enemy.
 Stacks intensity.